seancdavis/bones/docs/css/tables.md

-## Tables
+# Tables

 We've kept tables very simple for v1.0, but plan to do much customizing in the future.

+## Standard Tables

 Today, you build tables as you typically would, and you have some options for how to customize it:

     <table>
       <thead>